mrisrijgd1/task1/README.md

 # Introduction
 This is a task from Google Code-In.
-Here you learn how to read and write a csv file.
+Here you learn how to read and write a csv data.

 # Requirements
 - R